Seven Years Ago: Led Zeppelin Reunite for 02 Concert

 Although both Page and Jones have both expressed interest in a possible full reunion tour, Plant has been adamantly against the idea in interviews.
 Speaking to Rolling Stone, Page commented, “[Plant was busy] doing his Alison Krauss project.
 I wasn’t fully aware it was going to be launched at the same time.
 So what do you do in a situation like that?
 I’d been working with the other two guys for the percentage of the rehearsals at the O2.
 We were connecting well.
 The weakness was that none of us sang.”

-The Zeppelin boys have managed to keep busy since the O2 concert: Plant did released a self-titled 2010 album with Band of Joy and earned a spot on our Best Tours of 2013 list; Page, when not remastering the band’s back catalog, has written an autobiography and made a handful of one-off stage appearances (including a performance of ‘Whole Lotta Love’ with Leona Lewis at the 2008 Olympics); Jones, meanwhile, has been the most musically active, forming the hard-rock supergroup Them Crooked Vultures with Josh Homme and Dave Grohl, collaborating with Glen Phillips and bluegrass stars Nickel Creek in the Mutual Admiration Society, and produced fiddler Sara Watkins’ debut solo album in 2008.
+The Zeppelin boys have managed to keep busy since the O2 concert: Plant released a self-titled 2010 album with Band of Joy and followed that up with 2014’s ‘Lullaby and …the Ceaseless Roar.’
+Page, when not remastering the band’s back catalog, has written an autobiography and made a handful of one-off stage appearances (including a performance of ‘Whole Lotta Love’ with Leona Lewis at the 2008 Olympics).

-While the possibilities of a full reunion still seem bleak, it’s unlikely Zeppelin purists will stop dreaming that dream any time soon.
+While the possibilities of a full reunion still seem bleak — Plant continues to shoot down the idea at every opportunity — it’s unlikely Zeppelin purists will stop dreaming that dream any time soon.
 If it never happens, at least we have the memory of this wonderful gig (now immortalized on ‘Celebration Day’) as a late-day souvenir.